stackbit-projects/silvestru-site-f4da8/index.md

           storyboard and copy for a client's video.
 It wasn't a small project and I had nine (paid) people send me their initial drafts.
 His concepts stood out and he was very easy to work with.
-I only proposed the top three concepts to the clients and Silvestru's work was in it."
+I only proposed the top three concepts to the client and Silvestru's work was in it."

           **Igor Vukojevic,** *CEO, Veden Media*